Sri Lanka presidential hopeful vows to bolster intelligence

 A number of former intelligence personnel are currently under detention for allegedly killing a journalist, and allegedly attempting to kill, abduct and torture others.

-Gotabaya Rajapaksa declared in his first election rally last week that he will release all military personnel under detention after he comes to power.
+Gotabaya Rajapaksa declared in his first election rally last week that he will release all military personnel under detention if he comes to power.
+He is a favorite to win the Nov.
+16 election, in which national security has become the focal point.

+"We will give due powers to the intelligence officers and also the necessary legal cover to perform their duties," said Rajapaksa, pledging to revive the "country's crippled defense mechanism."

+"By doing so, we will rebuild a secured country where you can live without any fear," he told an election rally in the town of Kadawatha, on the outskirts of the capital, Colombo.